janwilmake/metaworker/README.md

 Limitations:

 Although this is great for HTML, this wouldn't yet allow returning anything else as a direct response from an endpoint.
 JSON gets loaded in a `<pre>` tag now, and this is obviously not great!
 However, when provided with proper instructions this could give a way to create simple workers that output HTML on a specific path structure.
 This is already quite useful because it allows for instant testing of your worker!

+Subdomain setup:

+besides the setup in wrangler toml, we needed a `AAAA` DNS record for `*` leading to `100::` to make subdomains all loead to the worker.